adrienarcuri/weexpenses-sol/README.md

 ```

 ## Test it in Remix IDE

+The contract is testable in [Remix IDE](https://remix.ethereum.org/).
+You can use this test set :

 CreateContract by the owner Alice which will be also a participant :
 ```javascript